iglesiascaio/tennis_face_recognition/README.md

 - Download images from tennis players using Google Images crawler;
 - Preprocess images and filtering out outliers and images with multiple faces;
-- Train models using two different methods: `compare_faces` and a Deep Learning model using transfer learning based on FaceNet;
+- Train models using two different methods: Deep Learning model using transfer learning based on FaceNet and a distance-based method using face encodings;
 - Predict faces using the trained models;
 - Deploy the app using Docker and Flask with a web interface.